ololduck/libwebnovel/README.md

 ### TODO

-- [ ] Find a way to handle something other than content:
+- [ ] Find a way to handle something other than text content:
   - [ ] images
   - [ ] tables
   - [ ] chapter headers ?